babashka/process/README.md

 ### Promesa

-You can combine this library with [promesa](https://github.com/funcool/promesa) in the following way.
+On the JVM (not in bb), you can combine this library with [promesa](https://github.com/funcool/promesa) in the following way.
 This requires `:exit-fn` which was released in version `0.2.10`.